lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Manage document head tags for SEO and Open Graph

-* Handle errors in Vue SPA and Vue SSR
+* Handle errors in Vue.js SPA and Vue.js SSR

 ## Chapters and Lessons